How to archive discussions in Brightspace LE

 Overview: There is no export tool to export discussion topics/messages in the discussions area of Brightspace LE but there is a work-a-round should a user wish to archive discussion postings from inside a course.
 Users can archive electronic files to a local computer or print to paper.

-3. After selecting the topic title the discussion topic will display in Grid View.
+After selecting the topic title, if grid view is set as default, the discussion topic will display in Grid View.*

 When viewing in Grid View, use the checkbox system to select all (by selecting the checkbox "Select all rows" - 1) or just certain threads or just certain messages.
 With the messages selected that you wish to archive, select the "Print" (2) icon.